cyrus-and/gdb-dashboard/README.md

 Optionally, a module may include a description which will appear in the GDB help system by specifying a Python docstring for the class.

+Optionally, a module may define stylable attributes by defining the `attributes` method returning a dictionary in which the key is the attribute name and the value is a tuple:

+ 1. Name of the attribute of the Python object.

+ 2. Conversion callback which accepts the string value and produces a value in another type, or raise an exception.

+ 3. Control callback which accept the converted value and returns `True` if the value satisfies the constraint, `False` otherwise.
+It may be `None`, in which case no check is performed.

 Optionally, a module may declare subcommands by defining the `commands` method returning a dictionary in which the key is the command name and the value is a
 tuple: